saadnaveeddev/urdu-news-classification-using-transformers/README.md

 ## Models Used

 1. **DistilBERT**: A distilled version of BERT, optimized for efficiency and speed while retaining most of the accuracy.
-2. **CamemBERT**: A transformer model specifically fine-tuned for the French language, used here due to its multilingual capabilities.
+2. **CamemBERT**: A transformer model that is specifically fine-tuned for the French language, used here due to its multilingual capabilities.

 ## Training